Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ###Let's take a guess!

-After choosing four pegs, user can submit them to check if they are correct.
+After choosing four pegs, the user can submit a guess to check if they are correct.
 The submit button is visible only when all of the four pegs in one row are selected.
-On select, the `this.props.submitPegs` is called:
+On selection, the `this.props.submitPegs` is called:

 {% highlight js %}